 The L&EC serves as a liaison between the Guild and various organized labor and employment legal groups.
 The cost of joining is $35.
 Students can join for $15.
 For more information visit the L&EC website at nlg-laboremploy-comm.org.

 The Legal Worker Caucus represents the needs, views, and concerns of legal worker members in the NLG.

 This committee is a network of lawyers, legal workers, and law students committed to providing effective legal support for progressive protest movements and demonstrators.
 For more information on NLG mass defense work, visit our MDC web page.

 The Mass Incarceration Committee exists in recognition that the use of incarceration in the United States has reached epidemic proportions and is the foremost civil rights, racial justice, and human rights concern of our times.
 The Committee's mission is to challenge the prison industrial complex in all its forms and advocate for prison abolition and alternatives to incarceration.
-For more information and to join the committee, contact Talitha Hazelton at firstname.lastname@example.org.
+For more information and to join the committee, contact Nora Carroll at email@example.com.

 The Guild opposes aggressive and interventionist military policies, and works to provide support for those in and out of the military who challenge such policies.
 The MLTF supports efforts to counter the military’s influence.
 The cost of joining this committee is $25.
 For more information visit the MLTF website.